How to buy Caterpillar (CAT) shares in Australia

 Caterpillar's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.5256.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Caterpillar's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Caterpillar's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$8.6 billion (£6.6 billion).
+Caterpillar's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$15.7 billion (£12.5 billion).

-The EBITDA is a measure of a Caterpillar's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Caterpillar's overall financial performance and is widely used to measure stock profitability.

 TTM: trailing 12 months

 Caterpillar share dividends

 Recently Caterpillar has paid out, on average, around 24.69% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 2.04% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Caterpillar shareholders could enjoy a 2.04% return on their shares, in the form of dividend payments.
 In Caterpillar's case, that would currently equate to about $5 per share.